ReasoningRank: Teaching Student Models to Rank through Reasoning-Based Knowledge Distillation: Appendix

-\section{API Cost Analysis}
+\subsection{API Cost Analysis}

-Utilizing large language models (LLMs) like GPT-4 as teacher models involves significant computational and monetary costs.
-In this section, we analyze these costs based on our experiments.

-We calculated the average number of tokens, the number of API requests, and the estimated cost per query for different operations involving the teacher model.
-The costs are based on the pricing provided by the API service at the time of our experiments \ref{tab:cost}.
+We calculated the average number of tokens, the number of API requests, and the estimated cost per query for different operations involving the teacher model, see in Table \ref{tab:cost}.
+The costs are based on the pricing provided by the API service at the time of our experiments.